-- Soils with diminished biological potential are also referred to as waste or degraded lands and it should be improved through the adoption of principles of restoration ecology.
+- Soils with diminished biological potential are also referred to as waste or degraded lands and they should be improved through the adoption of principles of restoration ecology.
 The diversion of land suitable for sustainable farming should be prevented by legislation.
-Such lands should be subjected to a continuous soil health monitoring.
+Such lands should be subjected to continuous soil health monitoring.

-- Effectiveness in water saving, equity in water sharing and efficiency in water delivery and use are important for sustainable management of available surface and groundwater resources.
+- Effectiveness in water-saving, equity in water sharing, and efficiency in water delivery and use are important for sustainable management of available surface and groundwater resources.
 There should be an integrated policy for conjunctive and appropriate use of river, rain, ground, and sea and sewage water.

 - The components of the integrated nutrient supply system suitable for easy adoption include green manures, crop rotation, and bio-fertilizers.
 Biodynamic systems that make significant use of compost and humus will help improve soil structure and fertility.

-- Genetic diversity and location specific varieties are essential for achieving sustainable advances in agriculture productivity.
+- Genetic diversity and location-specific varieties are essential for achieving sustainable advances in agriculture productivity.
 Genetic homogeneity characteristic of modern agricultural systems only leads to greater genetic vulnerability to biotic and abiotic stresses.

 - The control of weeds, insect pests, and pathogens is one of the most challenging jobs in the agriculture sector.
 Therefore, an integrated pest management system (IPMs) needs adoption.
-The conservation and wise use of genetic diversity are essential for breeding strains possessing multiple resistances to biotic and abiotic stresses.
+The conservation and wise use of genetic diversity is essential for breeding strains possessing multiple resistances to biotic and abiotic stresses.

 - Similarly, the conservation of natural enemies of pests is important for minimizing the use of chemical pesticides and for avoiding the multiplication of insecticide-resistant pests.
 Botanical pesticides such as those derived from neem, need popularization.
 Selective microbial pesticides offer particular promise, of which, strains of Bacillus thuringiensis (BT) serve as an example.
 Transgenic techniques have made the transfer and expression of BT toxin possible in several crops.